voryx/WampPost/README.md

 ===========

-WampPost is a [WAMP v2](http://wamp.ws/) (Web Application Messaging Protocol) Client built with [Thruway](https://github.com/voryx/Thruway) that allows publishing events to a realm via HTTP Post.
+WampPost is a [WAMP v2](http://wamp.ws/) (Web Application Messaging Protocol) Client built with [Thruway](https://github.com/voryx/Thruway) that allows publishing events and making RPC calls to a realm via HTTP Post.

 WampPost is designed to be compatible with the [crossbar HTTP pusher service](http://crossbar.io/docs/HTTP-Pusher-Service/).